-I missed the sanity that purple folder’s very existence gave to me.
+I missed the sanity that the purple folder’s very existence gave to me.

 So on a whim on a low self-esteem day years back I started a digital version of the paper purple file.

 This way I’d remember to try to feed the empty file a scrap if one came its way.

 It’s got a few life-saving emails from friends, editors, clients, or blog readers like you who have been sweet enough to tell me something wonderful about my writing or art.

 3 Reasons You Want to Keep A Feel-Good File